Am I allergic to my dog?

 A dog is man’s best friend — that is, unless the man is allergic to his dog.

 Pet allergies are common in the United States.
-According to the Asthma and Allergy Foundation of America, 15 to 30 percent of all Americans are affected and, although allergies to cats are around twice as common, allergic reactions to dogs tend to be more severe, especially in those with asthma.
+According to the Asthma and Allergy Foundation of America, 15 to 30 percent of all Americans are affected.
+Although allergies to cats are about twice as common, allergic reactions to dogs tend to be more severe.
+This is especially the case in those with asthma.

 The symptoms of a dog allergy may range from mild to severe.
 Symptoms may not appear for several days after exposure in people with low sensitivity.

-Some clues a person may be allergic to his dog include:
+Some clues you may be allergic to dogs include: